jfzhang95/DeepGrabCut-PyTorch/README.md

 6. Run ```python train.py``` to train Deep Grabcut.

 ### Acknowledgment
-We thank the authors of [DEXTR-PyTorch](https://github.com/scaelles/DEXTR-PyTorch), our repo borrows tons of code from they.
+We thank the authors of [DEXTR-PyTorch](https://github.com/scaelles/DEXTR-PyTorch), our repo borrows tons of code from them.